-If you’re an out-of-towner and you’re planning your trip to Melbourne, one of the first questions (after “where should I eat?” – if you’re anything like me…) will likely be, “where to stay in Melbourne?”
+If you’re an out-of-towner and you’re planning your trip to Melbourne, one of the first questions (after “where should I eat?” – if you’re anything like me…) will likely be, “where should I stay in Melbourne?”

 And it’s an important question to ask, because where you stay will determine the experience you have in this wonderful city of Melbourne.